acf

 Learn the traditional art of green tea making during a hands-on experience in the esteemed Hoshino Village.

-Our journey continues to Fukuoka, Kyushu Island’s largest and most vibrant city.
+Then it’s back on the road to Fukuoka—Kyushu’s biggest, brightest, most buzzing city!
 Once we arrive in the evening, we suggest heading to the Yatai Food Stalls for dinner.
-These iconic open-air food stands each seat a small handful of people and provide a unique atmospheric outdoor dining experience .
+These iconic open-air food stands each seat a handful of people and provide a unique atmospheric outdoor dining experience.

 Our tour concludes this morning.
 We hope you leave with fantastic memories!